-Hacking
+Web Hacking

-Over 75% of legitimate websites are vulnerable to cyber attacks.
+Over 75% of legitimate websites contain vulnerabilities.
 Sites can be defaced, databases with customer details can be extracted, and malware can be inserted to infect future visitors, or harvest their online activity (such as recording the passwords or credit card details they enter).

-How do criminals gain access to your network or website?
+How do criminals gain access to your network or website hosting?